Map<string, number>

 numbers depending on the request.

-Consider a case where we receive some input from the user either alone or in batches.
-If we want to rate limit based on the number of inputs the user can send, we need a way of specifying what value to subtract.
+If we want to rate limit based on the number of inputs the user can send, we need a way of

 This is possible thanks to the rate